apple/swift-protobuf/Documentation/API.md

 will generate a struct named `MyFooBar`.
 (Note: `swift_prefix` is only supported by protoc 3.2 or later.)

+:warning: The `swift_prefix` option has proven problematic in practice.
+Because it ignores the `package` directive, it can easily lead to name conflicts and other confusion as your shared proto definitions evolve over time.

 If the resulting name would collide with a Swift reserved word or would otherwise cause problems in the generated code, then the word `Message` is appended to the name.